ashishwankhade0011/Superstore-Sales-Analysis/README.md

 Advanced Analytics Predict future sales trends based on historical data.

 Power Query Clean and transform raw data into a structured format.

+# Files Information

+Data

+SuperStore Processed Data: This file holds the data that has undergone cleaning and processing.

+Sales TimeSeries: This file includes an additional table created using DAX, which played a role in the forecasting process.

+Results

+Dashboard: Within this section, you will find two sheets - one dedicated to the interactive dashboard and the other to the forecasting report.